Getting Started

 }

-That's it.
 A floating chat widget will appear in the bottom-right corner of your app.

 2. Set your API key